calgary-nodejs/face-detection/README.md

 > yarn faces:recognize name:path/to/faces [ name:path/to/more/faces ] path/to/image/to/recognize.jpg

 ```
-To train the model with people to recognize each training pair argument `name:/path/to/faces` contains persons name _(before `:` colon)_ and path to the folder containing the face images _(after the `:` colon)_.
-For example to use some sample faces included in this project `bpitt:faces-to-train/bpitt`.
+To train the model with people to recognize, each training pair argument `name:/path/to/faces` contains person's name _(before `:` colon)_ and path to the folder containing the face images _(after the `:` colon)_.
+For example, to use some sample faces included in `./faces-to-train` you can use a training pair `bpitt:faces-to-train/bpitt`.
 You can supply 1 or more training pairs.
 ```
 // or with npm using training pictures incuded in /faces-to-train folder
 // and a sample picture included in /photos folder